 What Doesn’t Work Well

 Not an MCP server itself.
-Agent Scan is a CLI tool and background daemon, not something your AI agent can invoke via MCP.
-The agent can’t self-assess its own supply chain — a human or CI pipeline must run the scan externally.
+Agent Scan is primarily a CLI tool and background daemon, not something your AI agent can invoke via MCP.
+The runtime proxy mode is the closest to inline protection, but the agent still can’t self-assess through MCP.

 Cisco MCP Scanner